 the roads that serve the greatest number of people.

 As begun several years ago, and with the success

 we enjoyed both monetarily and environmentally, we will continue with our Salt Sensibility program.
 Therefore, main roads, intersections, hills, curves and school zones will continue to be salted and plowed throughout snow events.
 Secondary streets will be plowed as often as possible, but will not be salted except for 200 feet at each intersection.
 As always, we will never jeopardize our resident's safety but will be cognizant of continued cost control and environmental effects of the salt.

 At times, heavy slush discharged from a plow will knock down a mailbox.
 Most mailboxes, if properly placed and installed, will withstand heavy slush.
-The City will NOT be responsible for damage done to mailboxes knocked down by heavy snow or slush.
+The City will repair mailboxes knocked down by heavy snow or slush, if damaged by our vehicles.
 Before winter please make sure that your mailbox is properly fastened to the pole.

 Your assistance is needed in removing the snow from in front of your mailbox.
 The extreme ice and snow packed around the mailbox prevents